If it’s pop armchair ethnography you want (and why not, sometimes?), then

 And the British are so easy to please.
 It is the most extraordinary thing.
 They actually like their pleasures small. […] They are the only people in the world who think of jam and currants as thrilling constituents of a pudding or cake.
 Offer them something genuinely tempting—a slice of gâteau or a choice of chocolates from a box—and they will nearly always hesitate and begin to worry that it’s unwarranted and excessive, as if any pleasure beyond a very modest threshold is vaguely unseemly.

 “Oh, I shouldn’t really,” they say.

 “Well, just a small one then,” they say and dartingly take a small one, and then get a look as if they have just done something terribly devilish.
 All this is completely alien to the American mind.
 To an American the whole purpose of living, the one constant conformation of continued existence, is to cram as much sensual pleasure into one’s mouth more or less continuously.
 Gratification, instant and lavish, is a birthright.

+For further comments on being English, see this roundup.
 Such observation should be part of fieldwork in more far-flung societies too.